fnagel/beautyofcode/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This plugin provides state-of-the-art syntax highlighting by using JavaScript by using  SyntaxHighlighting 3.x by Alex Gorbatchev or the `prism syntax highlighter`__ written by Lea Verou.
+This plugin provides state-of-the-art syntax highlighting by using JavaScript plugins:

+* `PrismSyntaxHighlighter`__ written by Lea Verou
+* SyntaxHighlighting 3 written by Alex Gorbatchev

 Use the constant editor or TS to define needed programming languages.
 These will be available in the FE plugin which needs to be added as a generic FE